solartempest/sofle/readme.md

 ## Using with VIA

--   After flashing, in VIA make sure to Import Keymap, which is sofle.json.
+-   After flashing, in VIA make sure to Import Keymap, which is "sofle VIA keymap.json".
 This will alow VIA to recognize the updated layout and custom functions.
+VIA will not auto-recognize the keyboard with this firmware because of the necessary customization.
 -   Go to Save+Load to Load Saved Layout.
-You can import my own layout solarius_sofle layout.json or just use the Keymap tab to assign your own keys.
+You can import my own layout "sofle VIA layout.json" or just use the Keymap tab to assign your own keys.
+Having another keyboard connected can be handy for doing this step.
 -   It is a good idea to Save Current Layout after you decide on your mapping.